idev247/vagrant-lamp54/README.md

-vagrant-lamp
+vagrant-lamp54
 ============

-LAMP vagrant repo
+LAMP vagrant repo (using PHP 5.4)
 ---
-LAMP box based on https://github.com/msvrtan/vagrant-base settings.
+This is PHP 5.4 fork of LAMP box based on https://github.com/msvrtan/vagrant-lamp settings.

 Information
 ---